 We're located beside Chew Valley Lake, in the heart of the valley.
 An important site for wildlife, Chew Valley Lake has been dedicated as a Site of Special Scientific Interest (SSSI) and a Special Protection Area (SPA).
 It is a national centre for birdwatching, with over 260 species recorded, including some unusual sightings.
-There are car parking areas to the top of the lake, the larger of which also has the Salt & Malt fish café and tearoom, and a branch shop of The London Camera Exchange.

 We're also fortunate enough to be in the Mendip Hills, a range of limestone hills designated as an Area of Outstanding Natural Beauty (AONB): this gives the whole area a level of protection comparable to that of a national park.
 The hills overlook the city of Bath, and are the source of its famous healing mineral waters.